feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> $feedback
-#> [1] "The response is a single sentence, well under 100 words, maintaining a professional tone that highlights Algerian dates effectively by emphasizing their rich tradition, premium quality, and natural energy benefits.
-It fully meets all specified criteria."
+#> [1] "The response is a single sentence advertisement that highlights Algerian dates.
+It uses a professional tone and evokes quality and origin by mentioning 'authentic Algerian dates' and 'the heart of the Sahara.'
+The length is well under 100 words.
+Overall, it perfectly satisfies all criteria."
 ```

 ### Use Cases